Following in Dickens’ footsteps

 It was fascinating to see the BBC schedule their wonderful 2005 Bleak House in half-hour slots, creating the broadcast equivalent of Dickens’ own serial publication, complete with episode-ending cliffhangers that kept ‘em hungry for more.
 It’s often said that if Dickens were alive today he’d be writing for EastEnders, and there’s a lot of truth in that.
 But I think the analogy may work even more widely.
 A book like Bleak House isn’t just a great soap opera (though it is), it’s also a detective mystery, a psychological thriller, a comedy sketch show, and a series of hard-hitting social documentaries.
 From Panorama to Little Britain.
 And how he would have loved that.

-Yes, Dickens may be shallow in depth, but his strength in breath is astounding – he is, in effect, an entire evening’s worth of TV rolled up into one book.
+Yes, Dickens may be shallow in depth, but his strength in breadth is astounding – he is, in effect, an entire evening’s worth of TV rolled up into one book.
 And after all, in a pre-TV age, reading was one of the only forms of entertainment accessible to most of the population, and a Dickens novel offered them a magnificent, if sometimes chaotic medley of everything on offer on the BBC on a good Saturday night (with the possible exception of Match of the Day).
 If you’ll forgive me a cliché he would probably not have forgiven himself, all human life really is here.

 So happy birthday, Mr Dickens, and what better gift could there possibly be than to pick up one of his books, sit back, and let him – gloriously – entertain you.